 Description:1 folder of miscellaneous pieces.

 Contents:File contains material such as accession sheets, listings of works biographical material and correspondence related to convict portraits.

 Libraries that have this item: National Library of Australia.
 National Library of Australia (ANL) 3821234 Australian photographer files

-Sadly, Ms Clark – who does not even appear on the PAHS website staff lists nor is her position there in any way guaranteed (jeopardised, rather, in the face of this episode) – has not conducted “research” which proves Boyd as the photographer of the Tasmanian convict/prisoner photographs held at the NLA, some of which are dated by the NLA for 1884 and were taken at the Hobart Gaol where Thomas Nevin’s brother Constable John Nevin continued with the provision of prisoner ID photographs, nor does she come anywhere near to proving that Boyd ever produced a photograph on any subject.
+Sadly, Ms Clark – who does not even appear on the PAHS website staff lists nor is her position there in any way guaranteed (jeopardised, rather, in the face of this episode) – has not conducted “research” which proves A. H. Boyd as the photographer of the Tasmanian convict/prisoner photographs held at the NLA, some of which are dated by the NLA for 1884 not 1874 and were taken at the Hobart Gaol where Thomas Nevin’s brother Constable John Nevin continued with the provision of prisoner ID photographs, nor does she come anywhere near to proving that Boyd ever produced a photograph on any subject.
 Her deliberate obfuscations are in some cases outright falsifications of statements found in readily available publications and documents (e.g The Mechanical Eye; Intersections).
-Clark’s “research” is also full of Reeder’s claims.
+Clark’s “research” is also full of Warwick Reeder’s claims.

 Some examples from Clark’s “basis of research” which the NLA has found so compelling concern incorrect statements about the NLA’s own history of involvement.
 This paragraph in the essay from Clark, for example, makes these baseless claims:

 Some further confusion has arisen because the NLA holds an album known as the ‘Nevin Album’.
 I, and it would seem some others, assumed that this was an album that Nevin himself had compiled or that was at least composed of work known to be Nevin’s.